Vincent440/sequelized-burger/README.md

 # Eat-Da-Burger THE SEQUEL MVC Application
 A burger logger with MySQL, Node, Express, Handlebars and a ORM.
 Following the MVC design pattern; using Node and MySQL to query and route data, and Handlebars to generate the HTML.

 View the page here to try it out for yourself!
-[Eat-Da-Burger!](https://blooming-everglades-90768.herokuapp.com/)
+[Eat-Da-Burger!
+Sequal](https://obscure-atoll-61774.herokuapp.com/)

 #### By Vince Shury
 Thanks again for viewing my repository.